emerald-dao/beginner-cadence-course/chapter2/day4/README.md

 5. Add a script to read the Struct you defined.

 That's all!
-See you in the next chapter folks ;)
+See you tomorrow folks ;)